Skip to content

 Beamish Museum Fifties Town

 The newest addition to Beamish Museum is the 1950s Town.
-It’s still being built at the moment, but the first building recently opened.
-The 1950s Welfare Hall is a replica of Leasingthorne Colliery Welfare Hall and Community Centre, near Bishop Auckland.
+The 1950s Welfare Hall is a replica of the Leasingthorne Colliery Welfare Hall and Community Centre, near Bishop Auckland.
 The local community were very involved in the project, sharing memories, stories, and objects to be used in the centre.

 There’s so much more coming to the town, so keep an eye on the museum’s website to see when new attractions open up.
 But for now, be sure to swing by the Welfare Hall for some old songs, a vintage dress-up session – or even to take to the stage and perform an old favourite!